1952 NCAA men's ice hockey tournament

-The 1952 NCAA Men's Ice Hockey Tournament was the culmination of the 1951–52 NCAA men's ice hockey season, the 5th such tournament in NCAA history.
-It was held between March 13 and 15, 1952, and concluded with Michigan defeating Colorado College 4-1.
+The 1952 NCAA Men's Ice Hockey Tournament was the culmination of the 1951–52 NCAA men's ice hockey season, the fifth such tournament in NCAA history.
+It was held from 13 to 15 March 1952, and concluded with Michigan defeating Colorado College 4-1.
 All games were played at the Broadmoor Ice Palace in Colorado Springs, Colorado.

 This was the first tournament to include teams that played in a conference.
-The MCHL had been created before the start of the season and through both of the conference representatives had appeared in the tournament previously both were independent.
+The MCHL had been created before the start of the season, and though both of the conference representatives had appeared in the tournament previously, both were independent.
 The Tri-State League also sent its first representative to the tournament after the conference began play the year before.

 Qualifying teams

 Four teams qualified for the tournament, two each from the eastern and western regions.
 The two best MCHL teams and a Tri-State League representative received bids into the tournament as did one independent school.